jedi-academy/learn-4711/data/tutorials/ci-todo03.md

 #B. Make a controller for this page

+Change the menu link for "Work" to refer to "/views".
+This is in `applicaiton/config/config.php`.

 We need a controller to load this view.
 It will start out similar to our original `Welcome`, but named `Views` to match the navbar link.